Cognizant-RDMAI/Open-Ecoli-Models/README.md

 RDMAI overview
 -------------------------------
 River Deep Mountain AI is an innovation project funded by the Ofwat Innovation Fund working collaboratively to develop open-source AI/ML models that can inform effective actions to tackle waterbody pollution.

-The project consists of 6 core partners: Northumbrian Water, Cognizant Ocean, Xylem Inc, Water Research Centre Limited, The Rivers Trust and ADAS.
-The project is further supported by 6 water companies across the United Kingdom and Ireland.

 Data Summary
 ------------